Anish010/Restaurant-Rating-App/README.md

 ### How to Run

 - Note : Make sure you are in the project folder
-- STEP 1 : npm run server
+- STEP 1 : npx json-server --watch db.json
 - STEP 2 : npm start

 ### Technical Skills